Doug George

-Douglas Paul George (born November 5, 1960) is an American professional stock car racing driver and mechanic.
-He currently serves as the crew chief of the No. 9 CR7 Motorsports Chevrolet Silverado driven by Colby Howard in the NASCAR Craftsman Truck Series.
+Douglas Paul George (born November 5, 1960) is an American professional stock car racing driver and crew chief in NASCAR.
+He serves as the crew chief of the No. 99 ThorSport Racing Ford F-150 in the NASCAR Craftsman Truck Series driven by Ben Rhodes.

 Racing career

-He began racing professionally in the 1980s, driving for his own team.
+George began racing professionally in the 1980s, driving for his own team.
 In 1990, he won the NASCAR Featherlite Southwest Series Rookie of the Year award.
 He later moved to the NASCAR Winston West Series, where he won Rookie of the Year honors and later, the 1995 series championship.

 George made his NASCAR debut in 1995 at Sears Point International Raceway.
 Driving the No. 07 Olson Technology Ford Thunderbird, he qualified 42nd and finished 31st in the Winston Cup race.
 He ran an additional race that season at Phoenix International Raceway, where he finished 41st after a wreck.
 In 1996, he ran the Craftsman Truck Series in the No. 21 Ortho Ford F-150.
-He had a fifth-place run at Sears Point, and finished 12th in the standings, runner-up to Bryan Reffner in the Rookie of the Year battle.
+He had a fifth-place run at Sears Point, and finished twelfth in the standings, runner-up to Bryan Reffner in the Rookie of the Year battle.

 In 1997, George began driving the No. 12 Chevrolet Silverado for Bob Blake.
 He drove for a variety of teams that season, his best finish an eighth at Sonoma for Charles Hardy.
 He began the 1998 in the No. 26 MB Motorsports Ford, posting two thirtieth-place finishes.
 Late in the season, he joined Liberty Racing, driving the No. 84 Porter-Cable Power Tools Ford and had a tenth at Sonoma, before finishing the season in Liberty's No. 98 Big Daddy's BBQ Sauce Ford, where he had his worst finish with Liberty, fifteenth.

 In 1999, George drove a pair of races for Conely Racing, finishing seventeenth at Gateway International Raceway.
 He joined Impact Motorsports as the crew chief of the No. 12 Hot Wheels Dodge Ram for Carlos Contreras in 2000.
 During the season, he drove Impact's No. 86 R.C.
 Cola truck at Gateway following the release of Mike Cope, finishing 33rd after a wreck.
 He drove the No. 12 truck filling in for Contreras at Kentucky, finishing sixteenth.

 In 2009, George was inducted into the West Coast Stock Car Hall of Fame.